lightning/bolts/03-transactions.md

    * `txin[0]` script bytes: 0
    * `txin[0]` witness: `0 <signature_for_key1> <signature_for_key2>`
 * txout count: 0, 1 or 2
-   * `txout` amount: final balance to be paid to one node (minus `fee_satoshis` from `closing_signed` if this peer funded the channel)
+   * `txout` amount: final balance to be paid to one node (minus `fee_satoshis` from `closing_signed`, if this peer funded the channel)
-   * `txout` script: as specified in that node's `scriptpubkey` in its `shutdown` message.
+   * `txout` script: as specified in that node's `scriptpubkey` in its `shutdown` message

 ### Requirements

-Each node offering a signature MUST subtract the fee given by `fee_satoshis` from the output to the funder; it MUST then remove any output below its own `dust_limit_satoshis`, and MAY also eliminate its own output.
+Each node offering a signature:
+  - MUST subtract the fee given by `fee_satoshis` from the output to the funder.
+  - MUST remove any output below its own `dust_limit_satoshis`.
+  - MAY eliminate its own output.

 ### Rationale

-There is a possibility of irreparable differences on closing if one node considers the other's output too small to allow propagation on the Bitcoin network (aka "dust"), and that other node instead considers that output to be too valuable to discard.
+There is a possibility of irreparable differences on closing if one node considers the other's output too small to allow propagation on the Bitcoin network (aka "dust"), and that other node instead considers that output too valuable to discard.
 This is why each side uses its own `dust_limit_satoshis`, and the result can be a signature validation failure, if they disagree on what the closing transaction should look like.

-However, if one side chooses to eliminate its own output, there's no reason for the other side to fail the closing protocol, so this is explicitly allowed.
-The signature will indicate which variant has been used.
+However, if one side chooses to eliminate its own output, there's no reason for the other side to fail the closing protocol; so this is explicitly allowed.
+The signature indicates which variant has been used.

-There will be at least one output if `dust_limit_satoshis` is greater than twice the funding amount.
+There will be at least one output, if `dust_limit_satoshis` is greater than twice the funding amount.

 ## Fees